 - The Twilight Zone episode "The Midnight Sun" featured a catastrophic heat wave caused by the Earth moving closer to the sun.
 It turns out in the Karmic Twist Ending that it was All Just a Dream, but reality isn't much better: the Earth is moving away from the sun, resulting in the Earth gradually freezing.

-- The above mentioned story by Ray Bradbury was adapted into an episode of The Alfred Hitchcock Hour.
+- The aforementioned Ray Bradbury story (see Literature above) was adapted into an episode of Alfred Hitchcock Presents called "Shopping for Death".

 - In Victorious one of these days prompts the characters to go to the beach.
 Instead of being a Beach Episode however, they get stuck in an RV (except for The Ditz who spends the episode flirting with guys and oblivious to her friends' calls and texts).
 Hilarity Ensues as they try to keep cool.